-If the PHA determines there is no financial hardship, the PHA will reinstate the minimum rent and require the family to repay the amounts suspended.
+If HAWC determines there is no financial hardship, HAWC will reinstate the minimum rent and require the family to repay the amounts suspended.

-For procedures pertaining to grievance hearing requests based upon the PHA's denial of a hardship exemption, see Chapter 14, Grievances and Appeals.
+For procedures pertaining to grievance hearing requests based upon HAWC's denial of a hardship exemption, see Chapter 14, Grievances and Appeals.

-The PHA will require the family to repay the suspended amount within 30 calendar days of the PHA's notice that a hardship exemption has not been granted.
+HAWC will require the family to repay the suspended amount within 30 calendar days of the HAWC's notice that a hardship exemption has not been granted.